toaderflorin/eksia/_posts/2017-09-13-web-security.markdown

 ## Session Hijacking
 Most web applications use a session mechanism which allows the server hosting the web application to know which user is making a specific request.
 Sessions usually involve authenticating the user, creating some sort of *session_id* (usually a string) and setting a cookie with that value on the user's browser.
 Session hijacking is a way of getting to know that string.

 One way to gain access to it is, as I mentioned, cross-site scripting.
 Another typical way of gaining access to that cookie is by sniffing packets.
 Since browsers send the cookies associated with a domain for every request, somebody sniffing traffic would be able to see also the value of the session cookie.
-A typical way to sniff traffic is to set up an unencrypted wifi hotspot in a public place, and monitor the traffic of the people connecting to it.
+A typical way to sniff traffic is to set up an unencrypted Wi-Fi hotspot in a public place, and monitor the traffic of the people connecting to it.
 Does this mean I cannot use my online banking when I am connected to a public hotspot?
 No, because if the website uses SSL for all requests, the contents of the traffic won't be intelligible to a man-in-the-middle, and usually major sites like Facebook / Twitter, online banking etc. are pretty well secured.
 There are however plenty of smaller poorly written sites that only use SSL for the login page, and then pass the session cookie unencrypted to other pages.

 Another way to gain access to a user's session is to get that user to install a malware on his/hers computer.
 Since browsers usually store cookies on disk, that malware would be able to access the cookie if it knows where to look for it.

 A yet another way of accomplishing session hijacking is *session fixation*.
 There are plenty of sites that accept a session ID in the URL, such as: